Wisconsin Republicans ‘stand ready’ to kill mask requirement

 Evers declared a public health emergency on Thursday and issued a separate order requiring masks to be worn, with some exceptions, by everyone age 5 and up while inside or in enclosed places.
 The order does not apply to people in their private homes.
 It was slated to run until Sept.
 28, with violators facing a $200 fine.

-Wisconsin has had more than 52,000 confirmed cases of COVID-19 and 919 deaths from the disease since the pandemic started.
+Wisconsin has had nearly 53,000 confirmed cases of COVID-19 and 934 deaths from the disease since the pandemic started.
 That death count is the 28th-highest in the country and the 35th highest per capita, at nearly 16 deaths per 100,000 people.
 Over the past two weeks, the rolling average number of daily new cases has gone up by 70, an increase of nearly 9%.

 Follow Scott Bauer on Twitter: https://twitter.com/sbauerAP